RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 * Icon is an SVG
 * Icon stroke and fill colors are specified on first <sgv> tag - otherwise, the module icon cannot be updated with theme colors

 That icon should be used to represent the module or its instances.
-It is used, for instance, to display navigation links in menu module - when user chooses to use the default icon.
+It is used, for instance, to display navigation links in menu module - when administrator chooses to use the default icon.

 SVG icons are available, for instance, on the following sites:
 * https://material.io/icons/ : Material design icons (default regards look and feel)